 I really don’t mind baking during summer and if it’s unbearably hot, I prepare them in the evening and bake them early in the morning or just have the air-conditioning on.

-Adding raisins in the rice is something I love as it gives a hint of sweetness to the rice.
-My newest addition are goji berries (Lycium Chinese), making the dish even healthier.
+Adding raisins in the rice is optional but it is something I love, as it gives a hint of sweetness to the rice and balances the tartness of the tomatoes.

-Although there are tomatoes year round now with the green houses, I seldom make them during winter, except maybe during Lent when we need to eat a variety of vegan dishes.
+Although there are tomatoes year round, now with the green houses, I seldom make them during winter, except maybe during Lent when we need to eat a variety of vegan dishes.

 If you want your wedges thicker, you can cover the baking tin with aluminium foil and cook for one hour.
 Then remove the foil and cook until the potatoes are roasted.

 They absorb so much flavour from the tomatoes which makes them irresistible.

 The flavour of good quality Greek extra virgin olive oil and all the sweet juices from the fresh ripe tomatoes and raisins. make a delicious sauce which should be mopped off the plate with fresh hot bread 🙂